gpii-ops/gpii-infra/gcp/README.md

 rake sh["gcloud services disable container.googleapis.com"]
 ```

+### Error (gcloud.iam.service-accounts.keys.create) RESOURCE_EXHAUSTED: Maximum number of keys on account reached

+This happens due to limitation of maximum 10 keys per ServiceAccount.
+If you see this error during any `rake` execution, run `rake destroy_sa_keys` and then try again.

 ### Restoring CouchDB data

 We are considering number of probable failure scenarios for our GCP infrastructure.